TeamCodeArena/DeliverEase/Contributing.md

 8. Push your branch to your forked repository.

-9. Create a pull request (PR) from your branch to the `main` branch of the main repository.
+9. Create a pull request (PR) from your forked repository, nowadays known as "Contribute".

+10. Include the Issue number also while creating the PR.

-10. Provide a detailed description of your changes in the pull request, including the problem you are solving, the approach you took, and any relevant information for reviewers.
+11. Provide a detailed description of your changes in the pull request, including the problem you are solving, the approach you took, and any relevant information for reviewers.

+12. Attach an issue number while committing to track it as part of the Issue.

-11. Be responsive to feedback and comments on your pull request.
-If requested changes are needed, make the necessary adjustments.
+13. Be responsive to feedback and comments on your pull request.
+If changes are requested, make the necessary adjustments.

-12. Once your pull request is approved and meets the project's quality standards, it will be merged into the main repository.
+14. Once your pull request is approved and meets the project's quality standards, it will be merged into the main repository.

 ## Code Style and Guidelines